bugnano/frigame/breakout/README.md

 ##Breakout Status
-The game is pretty feature complete, but it does not currently implement tiled backgrounds, and it has not been tested on mobile devices
+The game is pretty feature complete, but it does not currently implement tiled backgrounds

 ##Notes:
-* Implements both a DOM version, with soundmanager2 support for sound, which means that sound can be supported on older browser that do not support the HTML5 audio element, but support flash (tested and fully working on IE8), and a canvas version with only HTML5 audio support
+* Implements both a DOM version, with soundmanager2 support for sound, which means that sound can be supported on older browser that do not support the Web Audio / HTML5 audio element, but support flash (tested and fully working on IE8), and a canvas version with only Web Audio / HTML5 audio support
 * Tested and working on all major desktop browsers (including older ones, like IE8)
-* Not tested on mobile/table device
+* Fully working, with sound, on mobile/table device (iOS 6+, Chrome for Android)
 * Show's off the container support by scaling in the Bricks on each level
 * Did not implement Tile support
 * friGame does not try to duplicate functionality already found in jQuery.
 This